joshling1919/github-grabber/README.md

 To recap:

 * Check if the client passed a letter to your Node server as a query string
+  * NB: Your url that passes in the query string should look something like `localhost:8000/?letter=a`.
 * Read the animals.txt file into memory
 * If a letter was passed, select all animals that start with the provided letter
 * Write the result in your response (Don't worry about valid HTML for now)